davetron5000/scala-boss/scala/02_hours.md

 !SLIDE bullets incremental
 # How does this affect productivity?
 * Takes a lot of time to get right
-* Have to duplicate a LOT of tests when we add a new view
 * Tests are first thing to cut when schedules slip

 !SLIDE bullets incremental